rumca-js/Django-link-archive/README.md

  - There is no button in Google search to translate the destination link
  - YouTube provides "related" section for videos.
 Why Google does not provide 'related' link list in search?
  - It is really difficult to find anything about Amiga, or old tech stuff
+ - First page fallacy.
+Second Google Search result do matter.
+Second Google Search page also matters.
+If I search for "PHP" there are thousands of frameworks, projects worth seeing.
+Why I cannot find them easily using Google Search?
+We give Google Search too much credit

 Archive.org:
  - Is not reliable.
 Sometimes it gets painfully slow.
 It is still better than nothing